cubiclesoft/php-discord-sdk/README.md

 	}
 ```

-Sending a webhook notification that posts a message with a file attachment in a channel:
+Send a webhook notification that posts a message with a file attachment in a channel:

 ```php
 <?php